2023 Rajouri attacks: Protests and shutdown over the incident

 On 2 January 2023, several social, political, and student organisations denounced the killing of people in the Dangri terror incident in Rajouri on Monday.
 Jammu University students held a candlelight march on campus to voice their outrage over the killings.
 Meanwhile, the J&K Shiv Sena / Dogra Front condemned the targeted killing of minority communities based on their identity cards.
 Activists from IkkJutt Jammu, led by chairman Ankur Sharma, staged a protest demonstration outside Jammu's Press Club to condemn the government' failure to prevent the terror attack.
 The Vishva Hindu Parishad and the Bajrang Dal staged a similar rally in Udhampur in response to the killings of innocent people in Rajouri.
 To express their distress at the killings, they set fire to a Pakistani effigy.

-While this was going on, numerous Muslim organizations including Seerat Committee Doda and Majlis e Shaura Committee Kishtwar in Chenab Valley denounced the killings and referred to the Rajouri terror incident as a "act of cowardice."
+While this was going on, numerous Muslim organizations including the Seerat Committee Doda and Majlis-e-Shaura Committee Kishtwar in Chenab Valley denounced the killings and referred to the Rajouri terror incident as an "act of cowardice."
 On 3 January, a complete bandh (strike) was called in the districts of Doda and Kishtwar in protest against the killings of Rajouri's civilians.
-In Thathri, President Beopar Mandal (Market Association) Parvez Kichloo calls for complete strike on 3 January.
+In Thathri, President Beopar Mandal (Market Association) Parvez Kichloo called for a complete strike on 3 January.

 On 3 January 2023, Poonch district was completely shut down in protest of the terror attacks in Rajouri.
 The Vishva Hindu Parishad (VHP) and Bajrang Dal supported the Sanatan Dharam Sabha's call for a shutdown.
 The shutdown and protest held against terrorism and UT government led by LG Administration.

 Shutdowns and protests were observed across Chenab Valley.
 Shops and businesses were closed on 3 January in protest against Rajouri attack on civilians.
 Protesters raised slogans against Pakistan and the LG administration led by Manoj Sinha.

-On 4 January 2023, Shutdown in Poonch reaches second day, protests held in Kathua and Jammu.
+On 4 January 2023, the shutdown in Poonch reached its second day.
+Protests were held in Kathua and Jammu.

-On 4 January 2023 late night, three motorcycle-riding persons jumped a police checkpoint at Thalka near Nowshera and fled into a forest in Rajouri district, setting off a search operation.
-In a video captured by locals, the locals were shouting that three men carrying weapons ran away.